mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 = 2.2.1 - 18/04/2016 =
 * Add option for the Bank Transfer gateway to skip redirecting your users to the Mollie payment screen.
 Instead directly redirect to the WooCommerce order received page where payment instruction will be displayed.
 You can turn on this option on the Mollie Bank Transfer setting page:
-WooCommerce -> Settings -> Checkout -> Mollie - Bank Transfer.
+WooCommerce -> Settings -> Payments -> Mollie - Bank Transfer.

 = 2.2.0 - 29/03/2016 =
 * Add integration with Mollie Customers API.